kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

            s.CompanyName AS "Supplier Name",
            s.Country
       FROM Products AS p
-      JOIN Suppliers AS s
+           INNER JOIN Suppliers AS s
               ON p.SupplierID = s.SupplierID
-     WHERE p.QuantityPerUnit LIKE '%bottles';
+     WHERE p.QuantityPerUnit LIKE '%bottle%';
 ```

 ###### Response